CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/CreationMyth/SecretLore.md

 ## On a Dead world, at the end of time, Life begins once again…

 The Adversary took his hand at being a creator, though in actuality he could only imitate.
 He tried to create life of his own, but this never yielded anything but failures and abominations.
-He settled for copying, using God’s designs to re-create animals, plans, insects, etc… He also carved of a chunk of his power to restart the heart of the dying star whenever it began to fail.
+He settled for copying, using God’s designs to re-create animals, plans, insects, etc… He also carved out a chunk of his power to restart the heart of the dying star whenever it began to fail.
 For a time this satisfied The Adversary, though he arrogantly thought to create his own conscious life.

 Even though The Adversary could copy every single design aspect of a human, they always ended up as mere husks, devoid of consciousness.
 For all his intelligence and persistence, The Adversary could not recreate the spark of divinity of the soul.
 In his desperation, The Adversary planned to use of Amon's rib's for his new creations hopping they would inherit Amon's strength and immortality.
 While Amon slept, The Adversary reached into Amon and seized a rib.
 This permanently scarred The Adversary, permanently losing his own rib, nearly shattering him to pieces.
 With it, like Amon’s father before him, The Adversary copied The Creator’s work, and new conscious life was created, the meek Nascenti.